Lulu04/ALSound/readme.md

 'source' -> the source of ALSound.

 'example' -> contains some examples to show how to integrate ALSound in your FreePascal/Lazarus programs.
-After compilation, the example executable are placed in folder "binary\$(TargetCPU)-$(TargetOS)\"
+After compilation, the example executable are placed in folder "binary", sub-folder "$(TargetCPU)-$(TargetOS)"

 'docs' -> In progress.
 Contains a copy of OpenAL documentation.